-Keratosis pilaris occurs due to overproduction or build up of keratin, a protective protein found on the skin.
+Keratosis pilaris ( chicken skin) occurs due to overproduction or build-up of keratin, a protective protein found on the skin.
 The bumps can be surrounded by redness, a sign of inflammation that is also seen when they are examined microscopically.
 Keratosis pilaris occurs more often in people with eczema or dry skin and gets worse in cold or dry weather.
 As expected, you will find it associated with other inflammatory conditions such as allergies and asthma.

 More common in youth but adults get it too

 Keratosis pilaris affects 50-80% of adolescents and up to 40% of adults.
 It may flare up during puberty and lessen with age.
 There is a strong genetic component so it often runs in families.
 Symptoms typically come and go throughout the year.
 Picking at the bumps will only make them cosmetically more significant and increase scarring and discoloration, leaving them darker.